Weiqifan1/simpel_webcrawl/README.md

 3. python main.py

+You can change the url to webscrape from in main.py

+You can change the depths of the webscraper in main.py by changing the variable number_of_generations.

 ## Dependencies
 The project use dependencies which is part of Pythons Anaconda installation and the following 2 dependencies.